A Dimension-Agnostic Bootstrap Anderson-Rubin Test For Instrumental Variable Regressions: Introduction

 Our paper also relates to the literature on bootstrap inference for IV regressions.
-In particular, it is found in this literature that when implemented appropriately, bootstrap approaches may substantially improve the inference accuracy for IV models, including the cases where IVs may be rather weak; for example, see \cite{Davidson-Mackinnon(2008), Davidson-Mackinnon(2010), Davidson-Mackinnon(2014b)}, \cite{Moreira-Porter-Suarez(2009)}, \cite{Wang-Kaffo(2016)}, \cite{Finlay-Magnusson(2019)}, \cite{roodman2019}, \cite{young2022}, and \cite{Wang-Zhang2024}, among others.
-However, no existing study has uniformly established the bootstrap validity with regard to the number of IVs.
-We fill this gap by deriving strong approximation results for both test statistic and its bootstrap counterpart.
+It is found in this literature that when implemented appropriately, bootstrap approaches may substantially improve the inference accuracy for IV models, including the cases where IVs may be rather weak.\footnote{E.g., see \cite{Davidson-Mackinnon(2008), Davidson-Mackinnon(2010), Davidson-Mackinnon(2014b)}, \cite{Moreira-Porter-Suarez(2009)}, \cite{Wang-Kaffo(2016)}, \cite{Finlay-Magnusson(2019)}, \cite{roodman2019}, \cite{young2022}, and \cite{Wang-Zhang2024}, among others.} However, no existing study has uniformly established the bootstrap validity with regard to the number of IVs.
+We fill this gap by deriving strong approximation results for both the test statistic and its bootstrap counterpart.
 The strong approximation for the AR statistic is related to the analysis of quadratic forms by \cite{HS01}.
-In addition, our results of (conditional) strong approximation for bootstrap statistics with a quadratic form are, based on our best knowledge, new to the literature.
+Additionally, our results of (conditional) strong approximation for bootstrap statistics with a quadratic form are, based on our best knowledge, new to the literature.

-Lastly, \cite{Anatolyev-Solvsten(2023)} introduced an analytical, dimension-agnostic Wald test for linear regressions by analyzing the asymptotic behavior of quadratic forms separately under fixed and growing numbers of restrictions being tested.
-In contrast, our approach focuses on linear IV regressions and is bootstrap-based.
-Furthermore, we provide unified strong approximations for both the test statistic and the bootstrap critical values, which hold across all asymptotic regimes.
+Our test also remains valid even when the number of control variables diverges at a rate of $\sqrt{n}$ or faster, provided it remains of a smaller order than $n$, regardless of whether $K$ is fixed or diverging.
+As pointed out by \cite{Chao(2023)} and \cite{mikusheva2024weak}, the presence of many controls can introduce additional bias in jackknife IV estimators and AR tests.
+This phenomenon, often referred to as the quadratic barrier (see \cite{CJM18}; \cite{LSMPW24}), poses a major challenge for inference.
+To address this, we design a debiasing procedure for the AR statistic following the construction in \cite{CJN18}.
+Furthermore, to achieve valid bootstrap inference under many controls, we explicitly account for the impact of debiasing on the dispersion of the AR statistic by appropriately adjusting the bootstrap statistic.